ExploreASL/Documentation/templates/FAQ.md

 # FAQ

+> I am new to ASL-MRI and I do not know how to import and process data.
+Where should I start?

+We recommend to start with our **ASL-BIDS** and **Basics** tutorials.
+For more details on the BIDS data format in general, we recommend to read the [BIDS documentation](https://bids-specification.readthedocs.io/en/stable/).

 > I would like to use ExploreASL, but I do not have a Matlab license.
 Can you help me?

 ExploreASL is based on a variety of toolboxes that were written in Matlab.
 We are working on the ExploreASL GUI and the docker integration though, so that everyone can use ExploreASL without Matlab license fees.